K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 ![3-2-1-3-1-4-0]

 ### <div id='47'/> 3.2.1.3.1.3.
 Run/Stop Application
-1. Click ①“Run” or “Stop” imaged button.
+1. Click the ①“Run” or “Stop” image button.
 ![3-2-1-3-1-3-0-00]

 ### <div id='48'/> 3.2.1.3.1.4.
 Delete Application
-1. Click ① sub menu and click ② "delete" from the list.
+1. Click ① sub-menu and click ② "delete" from the list.
 ![3-2-1-3-1-2-0]

-2. CLick “delete” button from the confirm pop-up to complete deletion of the application.
+2. Click the “delete” button from the confirm pop-up to complete the deletion of the application.
 ![3-2-1-3-1-2-1]

 ### <div id='49'/> 3.2.1.3.1.5.
 Number of Instance/Memory Capacity/Disk Capacity Setting
-1. After setting ① Number of Instance, ② Memory Capacity, ③ Disk Capacity, click “Save” button from each.
+1. After setting ① Number of Instance, ② Memory Capacity, and ③ Disk Capacity, click the “Save” button from each.
 ![3-2-1-3-1-5-0]

 ### <div id='50'/> 3.2.1.3.2.
 Event